Weingarten function: Unitary groups

 The Weingarten functions are rational functions in d.
 They can have poles for small values of d, which cancel out in the formula above.
 There is an alternative inequivalent definition of Weingarten functions, where one only sums over partitions with at most d parts.
 This is no longer a rational function of d, but is finite for all positive integers d.
-The two sorts of Weingarten functions coincide for d larger than q, and either can be used in the formula for the integral.
+The two sorts of Weingarten functions coincide for d larger than n, and either can be used in the formula for the integral.